gbionescu/ex4/README.md

 3. Create a VM with TPM built-in the kernel - I used Ubuntu Server 20.04.

+4. Install `qemu` and `libvirt`.

-4. Create an XML file with the following content:
+5. Create an XML file with the following content:
 ```XML
 <domain type='qemu'>
   <name>linux2020</name>